itsbio/gamepot-docs/en/gamepot_android.md

     }
 });

-// Set all of Push, Night Push and Ad Push at once.
+// Set Push and Night Push at the same time.
-// For games that prompt users to turn Push, Night Push and Ad Push on or off before login, call the following code snippet after login.
+// For games that prompt users to turn Push and Night Push on or off before login, call the following code snippet after login.
-GamePot.getInstance().setPushEnable(/*true or false*/, /*true or false*/, /*true or false*/, new GamePotCommonListener() {
+GamePot.getInstance().setPushEnable(/*true or false*/, /*true or false*/, true, new GamePotCommonListener() {
     @Override
     public void onSuccess() {
     }